 Important Lice Facts You Should Know

-There's a lot of evidence that shows head lice attaining resistance to pesticides over the last 10 years.
+There has been much evidence of head lice resistance to pesticides over the last 10 years.
 Many studies in the U.S. and abroad have documented this phenomenon and have proven that pesticide-laden treatments are often ineffective on lice due to pesticide resistance.
-This is why all LiceLogic products are natural and enzyme based and do not contain pesticides.
+All LiceLogic products are natural and enzyme based and do not contain pesticides.

 - Lice infestations have been documented by every civilization in the world.